Samsung Rewards with Samsung Pay

 A year ago I made the jump from iPhone to Samsung Galaxy.

 T-mobile was running an unbelievable promotion at the time.
 Purchase two of the brand new Galaxy S7 Edge phones ($779 each), get a rebate in the amount of $779, plus two free years of Netflix, plus two free Samsung Gear VR headsets.

-- I kept one headset to use as my primary mobile phone
+- Keep one headset to for my primary mobile phone

-- I was able to sell one of the headsets for $550
+- Sell one of the headsets for $550

-- I sold the two Gear VR headsets for $113 total
+- Sell the two Gear VR headsets for $113 total

-- I kept the 2 years of Netflix.
-I was paying $10 a month for Netflix, so I value 2 years at $240
+- Keep the 2 years of Netflix.
+I pay $10 a month for Netflix, so I value 2 years at $240

-- I received the $779 rebate in the form of a Visa gift card
+- $779 rebate in the form of a Visa gift card

-- I received a $30 gift card for setting up Samsung Pay and using it a few times
+- $30 gift card for setting up Samsung Pay and using it a few times

 With tax, I was out of pocket $1,710.
 Selling the second headset and Gear VRs, plus the rebate gift card, Samsung Pay promo and 2 years of Netflix was worth $1,712 to me.
 With some work (selling the devices, applying for the rebate) I came out ahead $2 and a brand new, top of the line cell phone.
 I also ended up selling my iPhone for $440.
 Without a doubt in my mind I came out way ahead.